-The 2019 Outpatient Department Visits public use data set consists of one event-level data file.
+The 2020 Outpatient Department Visits public use data set consists of one event-level data file.
 The file contains characteristics associated with the outpatient (OP) event and imputed expenditure data.

-The 2019 outpatient public use data set contains 21,752 outpatient event records; of these records, 21,439 are associated with persons having a positive person-level weight (PERWT19F).
+The 2020 outpatient public use data set contains 21,891 outpatient event records; of these records, 21,599 are associated with persons having a positive person-level weight (PERWT20F).
 This file includes outpatient event records for all household members who resided in eligible responding households and for whom at least one outpatient event was reported.
 Questions inquired whether someone in the family had a visit to an independent lab or testing facility for x-rays or other tests.
 An affirmative answer to these questions leads to the creation of an office-based provider event record or an outpatient department event record.

-Each record represents one household-reported outpatient event that occurred during calendar year 2019.
-Outpatient visits known to have occurred after December 31, 2019 are not included on this file.
+Each record represents one household-reported outpatient event that occurred during calendar year 2020.
+Outpatient visits known to have occurred after December 31, 2020 are not included on this file.
 Some household members may have multiple outpatient events and thus will be represented in multiple records on this file.
 Other household members may have had no outpatient events reported and thus will have no records on this file.
-These data were collected during the 2019 portion of Round 3, and Rounds 4 and 5 for Panel 23, as well as Rounds 1, 2, and the 2019 portion of Round 3 for Panel 24 of the MEPS HC.
+These data were collected during Round 6 and the 2020 portion of Round 7 for Panel 23; the 2020 portion of Rounds 3 and 5, and all of Round 4 for Panel 24; as well as Rounds 1, 2, and the 2020 portion of Round 3 for Panel 25 of the MEPS HC.
 The persons represented on this file had to meet either a) or b) below:

-- a) Be classified as a key in-scope person who responded for his or her entire period of 2019 eligibility (i.e., persons with a positive 2019 full-year person-level weight (PERWT19F > 0)), or - b) Be an eligible member of a family all of whose key in-scope members have a positive person-level weight (PERWT19F > 0).
+- a) Be classified as a key in-scope person who responded for his or her entire period of 2020 eligibility (i.e., persons with a positive 2020 full-year person-level weight (PERWT20F > 0)), or - b) Be an eligible member of a family all of whose key in-scope members have a positive person-level weight (PERWT20F > 0).
 (Such a family consists of all persons with the same value for FAMIDYR.)
-That is, the person must have a positive full-year family-level weight (FAMWT19F>0).
-Note that FAMIDYR and FAMWT19F are variables on the 2019 Full Year Consolidated Data File.
+That is, the person must have a positive full-year family-level weight (FAMWT20F>0).
+Note that FAMIDYR and FAMWT20F are variables on the 2020 Full Year Consolidated Data File.

-Persons with no outpatient visit events for 2019 are not included on this event-level OP file but are represented on the person-level 2019 Full Year Population Characteristics file.
+Persons with no outpatient visit events for 2020 are not included on this event-level OP file but are represented on the person-level 2020 Full Year Population Characteristics file.

-Each outpatient visit record includes the following information: date of the visit; whether or not the household member saw the doctor; type of care received; type of services (i.e., lab test, sonogram or ultrasound, x-rays, etc.) received; medicines prescribed during the visit; flat fee information; imputed sources of payment; total payment and total charge; a full-year personlevel weight; variance strata; and variance PSU.
+Each outpatient visit record includes the following information: date of the visit; whether or not the household member saw the doctor; type of care received; type of services (i.e., lab test, sonogram or ultrasound, x-rays, etc.) received; medicines prescribed during the visit; flat fee information; imputed sources of payment; total payment and total charge; a full-year person-level weight; variance strata; and variance PSU.

-To append person-level information such as demographic or health insurance coverage to each event record, data from this file can be merged with 2019 MEPS HC person-level data (e.g. Full Year Consolidated or Full Year Population Characteristics files) using the person identifier, DUPERSID.
-Outpatient visit events on this file can also be linked to the MEPS 2019 Medical Conditions File and to the MEPS 2019 Prescribed Medicines File.
+To append person-level information such as demographic or health insurance coverage to each event record, data from this file can be merged with 2020 MEPS HC person-level data (e.g. Full Year Consolidated or Full Year Population Characteristics files) using the person identifier, DUPERSID.
+Outpatient visit events on this file can also be linked to the MEPS 2020 Medical Conditions File and to the MEPS 2020 Prescribed Medicines File.
 Please see Section 5.0 for details on how to merge MEPS data files.